SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 use.

 From the Workspace Overview page, you can find important information about your workspace by clicking the details tab.
-One key piece of inoformation here is the 'Workspace id'.
+One key piece of information here is the 'Workspace id'.
 This is a four-character code, that is appended to the names of the resources deployed in your workspace.
 Workspace ID can be useful to know when you are connecting to resources such as [AMLS](#azure-machine-learning-services-amls)